Norgate-AV/react-crestron-ch5-hooks/CONTRIBUTING.md

     > or

-2. Run the `yarn contrib:add` command to add yourself to the contributors list.
+2. Run the `pnpm contrib:add` command to add yourself to the contributors list.

     ```bash
-    yarn contrib:add <username> <contribution>,<contribution>,...
+    pnpm contrib:add <username> <contribution>,<contribution>,...
     ```